 Charming 18th-century colonial village 18km from Caracas known for artisan crafts and restaurants

-What is the best time of year to visit attractions in Venezuela?
+When is the best season to visit attractions in Venezuela?

 December to April (dry season) for beaches, hiking, and travel; May to November (rainy season) for Angel Falls maximum flow and jungle experiences